elmahio/documentation/docs/logging-heartbeats-from-umbraco.md

 # Logging heartbeats from Umbraco

+[TOC]

 Umbraco comes with a nice health check feature that can carry out a range of built-in health checks as well as custom checks you may want to add.
-Umbraco Health Checks fits perfectly with elmah.io Heartbeats.
+Umbraco Health Checks fits perfectly with [elmah.io Heartbeats](https://elmah.io/features/heartbeats/).

 To start publishing Umbraco Health Checks to elmah.io, create a new health check.
 Select *1 day* in *Interval* and *5 minutes* in *Grace*.
+The next step depends on the major version of Umbraco.
+For both examples, replace `API_KEY`, `LOG_ID`, and `HEARTBEAT_ID` with the values found on the elmah.io UI.

+When launching the website Umbraco automatically executes the health checks once every 24 hours and sends the results to elmah.io.

+## Umbraco 8

-Next, install the `Elmah.Io.Umbraco` NuGet package:
+install the `Elmah.Io.Umbraco` v4 NuGet package:

 ```powershell fct_label="Package Manager"
 Install-Package Elmah.Io.Umbraco